DDR0/fuseblk-filename-fixer/readme.md

 For example, `A bird?.jpg:large` is turned into into `A bird﹖.jpg`.
 (Note the difference in the `?`s.)

+Trailing dots are stripped if `--full` or `--minimal` is specified.

+Illegal characters are stripped.
+They are replaced their appropriate unicode homoglyphs, or, if `--use-replacement-char` is specified, by the replacement character: `�`. `--full` replaces all characters specified by the spec as being illegal. `--minimal` replaces a few that cause me trouble.

 ## Changelog
+- v1.3.0
+	- Strip trailing dots if not replacing extensions only.
+	- Added `"` to the minimal replacement list.
+	- Fixed incorrect logic around default file paths; it would always use the CWD.
 - v1.2.1
 	- Added support for fixing .png_large files & friends.
 - v1.2.0